Programmatic Advertising

 8. Non-standard placements – Ads loaded in carousels, modals, or expandable units may be visible to users but not fully measurable by standard scripts.

-9. Mobile Web volatility – Fast scrolling and less predictable viewport changes create inconsistent exposure time, challenging vendors to track real visibility.
+9. Mobile Web volatility – Fast scrolling and less-predictable viewport changes create inconsistent exposure time, making it harder for vendors to track real visibility.

 10. Invalid traffic and spoofed views – Fraud schemes mimic impression delivery but cannot replicate real on-screen exposure, lowering measurable viewability and triggering discrepancies.